Neighbours from Hell 2: On Vacation

-Neighbours From Hell 2: On Vacation (Böse Nachbarn 2: Urlaub mit Hindernissen), known in the United States as Neighbors from Hell: On Vacation, is a comedy puzzle strategy video game developed and published by JoWooD for Microsoft Windows, Android and iOS.
+Neighbours From Hell 2: On Vacation (Böse Nachbarn 2: Urlaub mit Hindernissen), known in the United States as Neighbors from Hell: On Vacation, is a puzzle strategy video game developed and published by JoWooD for Microsoft Windows, Android and iOS.
 It is the sequel to Neighbours from Hell.
 It was released for Windows on February 20, 2004 in Europe and March 28, 2006 in the United States.

 A remastered compilation of the first two games titled Neighbours Back from Hell was released on Nintendo Switch, PlayStation 4 and Xbox One in October 2020.
 It features increased framerate and HD visuals.

+Gameplay

+Neighbours From Hell 2: On Vacation is a point-and-click puzzle strategy game.
+Where the player controls Woody, as he travels to various locations around the world.
+In later levels the player may encounter Neighbour's Mom, who poses the same threat to the player as her son.
+As the game progresses, the player unlocks various new locations, such as: China, India, and Mexico.

+For each level, the player receives 3 lives; each one are lost by getting caught by Mr. Rottweiler (or his mom).
+If they lose all lives, the game ends, and they must start the level from the beginning.

 Plot

 Mr. Rottweiler, tired of Woody's jokes, goes on holiday around the world with his mother.
 He didn't know however that he became a star of the next season of the self-titled reality show, which is another opportunity for Woody to make pranks.
 In the end, the ship they travel with collides with an iceberg and sinks, but Rottweiler rescues himself finding a lifeboat, sailing ashore with his mother and unknowingly with Woody.